 In Kurt Vonnegut’s words, if you open a window and make love to the world, your story will get pneumonia.
 Writing to please everyone makes no business sense.
-To expand your business, your content should address a specific group of people – those who are grappling with a problem your product can solve.
+To expand the visibility of your business, your content should address a specific group of people – those who are grappling with a problem your product can solve.

 If you’re in the healthcare industry, you should first know whether you’re seeking patients, doctors or hospitals as an audience.
-Further, there are patients with different types illnesses.
+Further, there are patients with different types of illnesses.
 A company that manufactures medical devices in the field of cardiology can’t sell to patients who have no heart disease.
-So, no matter which area of work or niche you operate in, you should narrow down your audience to a specific group of people genuinely interested in your offer.
+So, no matter which area of work or niche you operate in, you should narrow down your audience to a specific group of people who are genuinely interested in your offer.

 And then you need to dig deep into your target audience’s problems, wants and needs.
-You can address your audience’s doubts and concerns through your writing only when you have a good idea about what kind of situations they go through in their everyday lives.
+You can address your audience’s doubts and concerns through your content only when you have a good idea about what kind of situations they go through in their everyday lives.